oracle-livelabs/goldengate/goldengate-microservices23ai-modern/east-replicate/east-replicate.md

     ![Extract Information page](./images/02-02-extract-info.png " ")

-3. On the Parameter File page, in the text area, add a new line to the existing text and add the following:
+3. On the Parameter File page, in the text area, add a new line to the existing text, enter the following, and replace the placeholder with the SCN from the previous task:

     ```
     <copy>EXTRACT EINIT
     USERIDALIAS WEST DOMAIN OracleGoldenGate
     EXTFILE ei MEGABYTES 250 PURGE
     TABLEEXCLUDE HR.EMP_DETAILS_VIEW
-    TABLE HR.*; SQLPREDICATE "AS OF SCN 123456"; </copy>
+    TABLE HR.*; SQLPREDICATE "AS OF SCN <insert SCN>"; </copy>
     ```

 4. Click **Create and Run**.
 You return to the Extracts page, where you can find your newly created UAEXT Extract after a few moments.